 If an episode occurs, it might be an isolated case that does not necessitate treatment.
-The doctor will monitor the individual for future seizures before a long-course of treatment is started.
+The doctor will monitor the individual for future seizures before starting a long-course of treatment.

 In most cases, the seizure is managed with medications.
-A low dose of one drug is typically started and the dosage is gradually increased.
+Generally, a low dose of one drug is typically started and the dosage is gradually increased.

 Some individuals require more than one drug.
-It might take some time to determine the effective dosage and type of drug.
+In addition, it might take some time to determine the effective dosage and type of drug.

 Some of the medications given include:

 Take note that there are 2 forms of supplemental treatments for a generalized tonic-clonic seizure.
-Vagus nerve stimulation involves the implantation of an electrical apparatus that mechanically arouses a nerve in the neck.
+Furthermore, vagus nerve stimulation involves the implantation of an electrical apparatus that mechanically arouses a nerve in the neck.

 A ketogenic diet which is rich in fat and low in carbohydrates is also known to help lessen certain forms of seizures.